-Raise the Stakes: The Ultimate Guide to Building Suspense in a Plot
+How to Raise the Stakes: The Ultimate Guide to Building Suspense

 Those goals break down into a series of intermediate goals.
 For example:

-- Melissa has to find a way to get past the security guard (intermediate goal) so she can break into the director’s desk (intermediate goal).
+- Melissa has to find a way to get past the security guard (intermediate goal), so she can break into the director’s desk (intermediate goal).

-- This will allow her to find the computer pass code (intermediate goal) so she can access the secret files (scene goal).
+- This will allow her to find the computer pass code (intermediate goal), so she can access the secret files (scenegoal).

-- If she accomplishes this, she can discover the evil villain’s plan (sequence goal) so she can stop it from happening (ultimate story goal).
+- If she accomplishes this, she can discover the evil villain’s plan (sequence goal), so she can stop it from happening (ultimate story goal).

 The stakes are what your hero stands to gain if they are successful in reaching their goals.
-More painfully, what they stands to lose if they fail.
+More painfully, the stakes are the negative consequences for failure.
+What will they lose if they don't achieve their goal?

 In The Fugitive, Dr. Richard Kimble wants to evade capture, catch the man who killed his wife, and prove his own innocence.
 That’s the goal.